enzuru/.emacs.d/README.md

 ## Keystrokes

 This is a modal editing setup that uses two different modal editors: Meow and Lispy.
-Lispy is only active in Lisp mode when in front of parens.
+Lispy is only for Lisp languages.

 ### Normal editing